SimonMaracine/ntp-version-tracker/README.md

 ---

-### Normal conditions
+### Daily Use Conditions

-The program ran on the router for 2.5 hours with filter, together with the monitoring script.
+The program ran on the router for 2.5 hours with pcap filtering, together with the monitoring script.
 These were the results:

 ![RAM usage normal conditions](monitor/samples/normal_conditions_filter/ram.png)